-- check if your medication is legal in each country you're travelling to, and what is required to take that medication into the country
+Check if your medication is legal in Lithuania, and what is required to take that medication into the country

-Travel in forested areas brings the risk exposure to tick-borne diseases.
+There is a risk of tick-borne diseases in forested areas.
 Ticks are common from spring to autumn.

 Minimise your risk of getting swine flu by getting the annual seasonal influenza vaccine.

-Medical professionals in Lithuania are highly trained and some speak English.
+Medical professionals are highly trained and some speak English.

 Private medical facilities are well equipped.
-However, public medical facilities in Lithuania do not yet meet Australian standards.
-Dental care is comparable to Australia in major cities.
+However, public medical facilities don't meet Australian standards.
+Dental care in major cities comparable to Australia.

 Doctors and hospitals require up-front payment before commencing treatment.

-In the event of an emergency, you may need to be evacuated to a destination with appropriate facilities.
-Medical evacuation costs can be very expensive.
+In the event of an emergency, you may need to be evacuated.
+Medical evacuation can be very expensive.